 by sending bits to different encoders in a round robin manner.
 The i-th bit to the j-th encoder, denoted , is:

-Following the parsing operation, 6 zero tail bits are appended in each FEC input sequence.
+Following the parsing operation, Ntail zero tail bits are appended in each FEC input sequence.

 After (22-44), insert